Eczema on hands

 Nummular eczema

-Nummular eczema, also known as discoid eczema, is an eczema that can appear on arms, legs, hands, or the torso.
+Nummular eczema, also known as discoid eczema, is a type of eczema that can appear on arms, legs, hands, or the torso.
 It is characterised by scattered circular, itchy and, in some cases, oozing patches.
+They can also be described as ‘coin-shaped’ and can become crusty or scaly.
+Nummular eczema can sometimes be mistaken for ringworm, due to the sharing of some similarities.

 Stasis dermatitis